cloudflare/cloudflare-docs/products/waiting-room/src/content/how-to/monitor-waiting-room.md

 You can monitor the status of your waiting rooms using the [dashboard](#status-in-the-dashboard) or the [API](#status-in-the-api).

-<Aside>Future work will create a separate area of application analytics for Waiting Rooms.</Aside>
+<Aside>Future work will create a separate area of application analytics for Cloudflare Waiting Rooms.</Aside>

 ## Status in the dashboard